Privacy Policy

 Explanation of some concepts

-The term ‘processing’ is very broad and covers, among other things, the collection, recording, organization, storage, updating, modification, retrieval, consultation, use, dissemination, combination, archiving and deletion of data.
+The term ‘processing’ is very broad and covers, among other things, the collection, recording, organization, storage, updating, modification, retrieval, consultation, use, dissemination, combination, archiving, and deletion of data.

 Rezolv is responsible for processing your personal data.